verdaux/BookNotes/Self Help/Emotional agility.md

 - [ ] Accept your emotions, thoughts, and stories.
 - [ ] Create space between you and your thoughts, emotions, and stories.
 - [ ] See them for what they are and not as defining you
+- [ ] Have-to goals are driven by external pressures, want-to goals are driven by internal values